Road Traffic Accident Claims* in Ireland

 Road traffic accidents are very common in Ireland, but knowing this doesn’t lessen the effects the accident can have on your physical and mental health.
 Being involved in a road traffic accident that was due to no fault of your own may make you eligible for compensation if you were injured*.
 You may also be eligible for compensation* due to the expenses from being in the accident.
 These expenses include loss of income, repairs to your vehicle, and medical expenses for your injuries*.

-If you were injured in a road traffic accident, whether you were the driver or a passenger, you should seek assistance in recovering compensation for damages.
+If you were injured in a road traffic accident and have whiplash, a back injury, a brain injury, or any other bodily injury*, whether you were the driver or a passenger, you should seek assistance in recovering compensation* for damages.
 The team at Moloney and Co.
 Solicitors experienced in handling road traffic accident claims for victims and are local with office locations in Naas and Dublin.

 Common Types of Road Traffic Accidents

-At Moloney & Company Solicitors we can answer all of these questions quickly and in straightforward language.
+At Moloney & Co Solicitors our experience road traffic accident lawyers can answer all of these questions quickly and in straightforward language.

 Top Causes of Road Traffic Accidents in Ireland